 Some good news amidst a rainforest that is threatened by deforestation, caimans are not currently endangered.
 In the past, species of caimans were threatened by hunting for their skin and meat, but today populations are strong.
 The few local populations that are threatened are luckily found elsewhere.

 10. Caimans can be spotted all throughout the Amazon.

 Want to see a caiman for yourself?
 Locals and tourists alike can often spot caiman on smaller rivers in the Amazon, either sunbathing on the shores or lurking by the water’s edge.
 Look for them close to mangrove or foliage in the water as they look to stake out a good hiding spot!

 Thanks to conservation efforts, caimans are now living in strong numbers throughout the Amazon rainforest.
-And you can come see them for yourself!
+And you can come to see them for yourself!
 Learn even more caiman facts from a knowledgeable guide when you spot these impressive animals up close on an Amazon River cruise.
-Contact Us for more information.